Kenny Omega: Independent circuit and WWE (2001–2011)

+Smith began training with Top Rope Championship Wrestling (TRCW), a local Winnipeg promotion run by Bobby Jay.
+About a year later, he made his professional debut in 2000 at age 16.
+Under the ring name Kenny Omega, he initially portrayed a Hawaiian surfer character; this persona was later dropped, though he retained the name.

-In 2001, Omega debuted in the Winnipeg-based promotion Premier Championship Wrestling (PCW).
-He won the PCW Heavyweight Championship and the PCW Tag Team Championship in 2003 and 2004, respectively.
+In 2001, Omega debuted in Winnipeg promotion Premier Championship Wrestling (PCW), going on to win the PCW Heavyweight Championship in 2003 and the PCW Tag Team Championship in 2004.
 He unsuccessfully challenged Petey Williams for the TNA X Division Championship at the National Wrestling Alliance's 56th Anniversary Show on October 17.
-He later won an eight-man tournament, defeating Nate Hardy, Chris Sabin, and Amazing Red, to win the Premier Cup and the NWA Canada X-Division Championship on June 2.
+He later won an eight-man tournament that included Nate Hardy, Chris Sabin, and Amazing Red to win the Premier Cup and the NWA Canada X-Division Championship on June 2.
 After competing for Harley Race's promotion World League Wrestling in September 2005, losing to Keith Walker in a match, Omega was invited to a week-long tryout by World Wrestling Entertainment (WWE).

-In October 2005, Smith was sent to Deep South Wrestling (DSW), WWE's then-developmental territory for a tryout, after which he was offered a developmental contract and subsequently assigned to DSW full-time.
+In October 2005, Smith was sent to WWE's then-developmental territory Deep South Wrestling (DSW) for a tryout, after which he was offered a developmental contract and subsequently assigned to DSW.
 In August 2006, he requested his release from his contract.
-Omega later stated that his time in DSW was poor, particularly criticizing promoters Bill DeMott and Jody Hamilton, and trainer Bob Holly.
-Nevertheless, he expressed praise for trainer Dave Taylor.
-WWE has since reportedly approached him with contracts in the spring of 2014, three times in 2015, and in early 2019.
+He recalled his time in DSW negatively, with particular criticism of Bill DeMott, Jody Hamilton, and Bob Holly, though he praised Dave Taylor.
+WWE was later reported to have unsuccessfully offered him a contract multiple times (once in 2014, thrice in 2015, and once in 2019).

 After his release from WWE, Omega intended to forge a career in mixed martial arts and entered Brazilian jiu-jitsu tournaments before deciding to return to professional wrestling.
 He then reinvented his wrestling persona and developed a new distinct move set.
 On March 8, 2008, Omega competed for Jersey All Pro Wrestling (JAPW) and captured the JAPW Heavyweight Championship by defeating Low Ki.
 On April 19, he retained his title against Frankie Kazarian at Spring Massacre.
 Omega lost the JAPW Heavyweight Championship to Jay Lethal at Jersey City Rumble on February 28, 2009.

 Omega competed in a six-way elimination match for the JAPW Light Heavyweight Championship on December 10, 2010, during which he was eliminated by the eventual winner, Jushin Thunder Liger.
 On May 15, 2011, he defeated Liger in Philadelphia, Pennsylvania during New Japan Pro-Wrestling's inaugural US tour to win the JAPW Light Heavyweight Championship.
 That same year, Omega wrestled in tapings for Wrestling Revolution Project, performing under the ring name Scott Carpenter.
-In a July 2013 interview, he said that although JAPW had not held a show since April 2012, he would be interested in returning to the company, citing how he still held the JAPW Light Heavyweight Championship.
-JAPW declared the Light Heavyweight Championship vacant on September 12, 2014.
+JAPW declared the Light Heavyweight Championship vacant in September 2014.
 He went on to make appearances during PCW events in October 2018 and March 2019.